Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 We present here a short overview of the services offered by the *Universal Webserver*, to introduce them to newcomers.

+The goal is to provide an integrated framework in order:

+- to better operate websites based on `virtual hosting <https://en.wikipedia.org/wiki/Virtual_hosting>`_, so that a networked computer can serve as many websites corresponding to as many domains as wanted; this involved reading and interpreting vhost and other configuration information, handling properly 404 errors, producing access logs that are adequate for web analytics, rotating all logs, etc.
+- to link to the `Universal Server <https://github.com/Olivier-Boudeville/us-main>`_ optionally (i.e. if available, knowing both should be able to run in the absence of the other), in order to offer a web front-end for it

-The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-web>`_, which are intensely commented and generally straightforward.
+The next level of information about US-Web is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-web>`_, which are intensely commented and generally straightforward.

 -----------
 Layer Stack
 -----------

-From the highest level to the lowest, as summarised `here <https://github.com/Olivier-Boudeville/us-web>`_, a software stack involving the Universal Webserver usually is like:
+From the highest level to the lowest, as summarised `here <https://github.com/Olivier-Boudeville/us-web>`_, a software stack involving the Universal Webserver usually comprises:

-- the *Universal Webserver* services themselves (i.e. this `us-web <http://us-web.esperide.org/>`_ layer)
+- the *Universal Webserver* services themselves (i.e. this `US-Web <http://us-web.esperide.org/>`_ layer)
 - `Cowboy <https://github.com/ninenines/cowboy>`_ (for a small, fast and modern web framework)
 - [optional] `Awstats <http://www.awstats.org/>`_ (for the analysis of access log files)
 - `US-Common <http://us-common.esperide.org/>`_ (for US base facilities)